 Options for the lavender

-There are a few ways that I could think of to introduce lavender into a cocktail.
-The first is to use a flavored syrup which I will get to in a moment.
+There are a few ways that we could think of to introduce lavender into a cocktail.
+The first is to use a flavored syrup which we will get to in a moment.
 The second is to take the easier route and actually toss some dried lavender into the mixing glass and muddle with a little sugar or simple syrup as you make your drink.
 This works, but the flavor is not as intense unless you leave the little bits in the cocktail or you sprinkle more as a garnish.
-I never liked this option because the lavender ends up getting caught in your teeth and I don't like to chew my cocktails if I don't have to.
+We never liked this option because the lavender ends up getting caught in your teeth and few of us like to chew cocktails if we don’t have to.
+You could also infuse the vodka which is easy enough, but the flavor and color may not last.
 Finally, one could make some form of lavender bitters—a super-concentrate of lavender that you could add to the cocktail a drop or dash at a time.
-I'd love to explore that option at some point, possibly messing around with essence of lavender or some kind of extract, but since making the syrup is easier, I opted to do that instead.
+We’d love to explore that option at some point, possibly messing around with essence of lavender or some kind of extract, but since making the syrup is easier, we opted to do that instead.

 Making Lavender Syrup

 First, you need to get your hands on some lavender.
 If you have a garden with this stuff planted already, you have options, since fresh may be better.
-I didn't, so I had to use a jar of dried.
-I picked up mine at Penzey's Spices on Grand Avenue here in St. Paul, but you can probably find it online, at your local coop or anywhere that sells bulk herbs and spices.
+We had to use a jar of dried we picked up at Penzey’s Spices on Grand Avenue here in St. Paul, but you can probably find it online, at your local coop or anywhere that sells bulk herbs and spices.
 Once you have the lavender, the rest is easy:

 1 cup sugar